Why I do what I do

-I have one, simple mission: to serve you in a way that really pleases you.
+About Steve your masseur.
+I have one, simple mission: to work with you in a way that pleases you.

-I like to feel that what I do is life-changing for you in some way; for men who are in need of escape from life’s pandemonium, to feel completely removed from the rush of modem times and responsibilities, and to spend much-needed time in the company of a gentle, soft-centred erotic masseur.
+What I do is often life-changing for you in some way; for men who are in need of escape from life’s pandemonium.
+To feel completely removed from the rush of modem times, and responsibility.

-I’m Steve: a big, reflective strong man, with talented hands and a huge heart.
-I was given my empathy, gentleness, patient and caring disposition for a purpose: to be a kind soul who cares about and loves to help others.
+I’m Steve: a big, mature, reflective, strong gay man, with talented hands, and a huge heart.
+I was given my empathy, gentleness, patient and caring disposition for a purpose: to be a kind soul, who cares about, and loves, to help others.
 Especially you.

 You may have thought about being with a man like me for a very long time, but may have had a hard time finding me.
 Now, you finally have — and I’m here to be of service to you.

 Massage is something I love from the very core of my soul.
-I enjoy sensuality, warmth, empathy, generosity, creativity, curiosity, humour, respectful and fun company All the good things in life.
-I am a small, but very special part of every man I’ve ever massaged, just as they are now a tiny part of me.
+I enjoy sensuality, warmth, empathy, generosity, creativity, curiosity, humour, respectful and fun company.
+All the good things in life.
+I am a small, but very special part of every man I’ve ever massaged.
+They are now a part of me, too.
+It helps us become who we were born to be.
+Who we truly are.

-Memorable, happy, free and with some lifted burden, massage is my gift of pleasure, harmony, balance, peace and caring.
+Memorable, happy, free and with lifted burden, massage is my gift of pleasure, harmony, balance, peace and caring toward you .
 I’m a bringer of some peace and love to the world.
-I enjoy pleasure by feeling your pleasure, hearing your pleasure, watching your pleasure — your enjoyment of a unique time with me as your host.
+I enjoy pleasure by feeling your pleasure, hearing your pleasure, watching your pleasure — your enjoyment of a unique time with me.

-I’m a man whose dream is to completely indulge your senses and spoil you rotten, and treat you well — to look after you and give you the support you need.
-The combination of you and me is unmatched by you and somebody else, simply because they are not me.
-How you are with me may not be like how you are with the others.
+I’m a man whose dream is to indulge your senses, spoil you rotten, and treat you really well — to look after you, and give you the support you need.
+This combination of you and me is unmatched by you and somebody else, simply because they are not me.
+How you are with me, may not be like how you are with others.
+It’s completely unique.
+Because I believe in being generous and supportive of you.

 Ideal Men I Love to Massage

 Above all, I love to massage men who identify as straight or bisexual, and are normally highly masculine.
-Black (my real favourites), Asian, Middle-Eastem, Hispanic, European; I find all very enjoyable — any lovely guys similar to the rather nice young man in the photographs.
+Black (my real favourites), Asian, Middle-Eastem, Hispanic, European; I find all very enjoyable — any lovely guys similar to the rather nice young man in the photographs and videos.
 I’m in my element of enjoyment when I massage you.
 However, remember that’s not cast in stone.
-All men have a unique quality which can make them attractive.
+All men have a unique quality, which can make them attractive.

-They have a twinkle in the eye that grips me, handsome faces, as well as solid muscular physiques.
-I particularly love to massage bodybuilders and muscle men.
-I really love massaging huge dicks, too.
+They have a twinkle in the eye that grips me, handsome faces, and solid muscular physiques.
+I particularly love to massage bodybuilders, or and muscle men, as some know them.
 I play the piano often, and I guarantee I have some great finger techniques that will tickle your ivories like you’ve never known!
+I will play you like the beautiful musical instrument you are.

 Hairy or Smooth?